Preserving the Saints

 Toward the end of the year, the D’Arcy’s 15th-century Italian processional cross will undergo conservation treatment before being sent to the Cleveland Museum of Art for exhibition.
 Please help us conserve the treasures in this collection.
 For more information on how to contribute, contact Ann Fruland at firstname.lastname@example.org or 312.915.6719.

 The icons’ conservation could not have taken place without the American Heritage Preservation Grant from the Institute of Museum and Library Services.

 I am most grateful to Maura Checconi who volunteered for almost three years as LUMA’s conservation consultant.
 I wish her well as she prepares to return to her native Italy to resume her private practice.

 I would like to acknowledge the work of Julie Simek, Associate Painting Conservator, and I look forward to collaborating with Kuniej Berry Associates, LLC, on future conservation projects.
 I am grateful for their readiness to be videotaped by University Marketing and Communications.

 I very much appreciate the role of UMC in promoting the collection’s conservation needs through the skills of its videographers, Brendan Keating and Dustin McQuary.

 Jonathan P. Canning

-Image Details: Last Judgment, late 16th century Russian (Moscow), Tempera and gold on paneld Gift of Mr. & Mrs. Robert C. McNamara in honor of Father D’Arcy, 1972-20; Holy Trinity with Saints and Angels, 18th century Russian Tempera on wood, Gift of Father Willard F. Jabusch, 2001-02
+Image Details: Last Judgment, late 16th century Russian (Moscow), tempera and gold on panel, Gift of Mr. & Mrs. Robert C. McNamara in honor of Father D’Arcy, 1972-20; Holy Trinity with Saints and Angels, 18th century Russian, tempera on wood, Gift of Father Willard F. Jabusch, 2001-02